 Also of ongoing immense importance is the existence of various immensely large asset bubbles, a subject of which I have extensively written.
 While all of these asset bubbles are wildly pernicious and will have profound adverse future implications, hazards presented by the bond market bubble are especially notable.

-As reference, below is a one-year daily chart of the S&P500 through August 7 (with a last price of 1690.91), indicating both the 50dma and 200dma as well as price labels:
+As reference, below is a daily chart since 2008 of the S&P500 (with a last price of 1909.57), depicted on a LOG scale, indicating both the 50dma and 200dma as well as price labels:

 (click on chart to enlarge image)(chart courtesy of StockCharts.com; chart creation and annotation by the author)